 - Being thankful for the future: Keeping faith in good fortune that is to come

-A gratitude practice extends beyond a mere “thank you,” though—that’s where mindfulness plays an important role.
-Instead of just going through the motion of finding something to be grateful for, really experience the feeling of gratitude with detail.
+There are many ways you can practice gratitude so you can get the positivity boost — even when you don’t feel like it.
+Instead of just going through the motion of finding something to be grateful for, see if you can make it a mindfulness practice of really experiencing the feeling of gratitude with detail.
 Here are a few ways to do just that …

 Thank You Notes